 Most-Popular Skeptics Lecturers

-To commemorate Skeptics’ latest milestone—more than 40 continuous years of weekly presentations during the school year—program director Dr. Miller offers his personal recollections of some of the most memorable lecturers who have visited Blair, addressed students and, as tradition often dictated, enjoyed coffee with faculty members and stayed overnight at Dr. Miller’s on-campus home.
+To commemorate Skeptics’ latest milestone—more than 40 continuous years of weekly presentations during the school year—program director and history department chair Jason Beck offers his personal recollections of some of the most memorable lecturers who have visited Blair, addressed students and, as tradition often dictated, enjoyed spending time informally with students and faculty.

 John C. Bogle '47

 Chairman Emeritus of the Blair Board of Trustees Jack Bogle began one Skeptics talk by focusing on failure.
 Yes, he performed poorly in his first outing in the business world—and, indeed, this stumble was a blessing in disguise.
 He went on to found and lead The Vanguard Group, Inc., creating a veritable investment industry along the way.
 A student asked about the college courses necessary to enter Jack Bogle’s rarefied world.
 He replied: “Why not get a good liberal arts education?
 We can teach you the rest.
 When you are 45 and have made some money, you will want to have something to say beyond financial matters.”